nihalerdal/Mooskine/README.md

+# Mooskine
-# Mooskine is an app to learn and exercise about the Core Data.
+Mooskine is an app to learn and exercise about the Core Data.
 It is a basic notebook to provide takes and list your notes.